apache/griffin/griffin-doc/service/hibernate_eclipselink_switch.md

 <h2 id = "1.3"></h2>

 ### Configure EclipseLink static weaving
 EclipseLink requires the domain types to be instrumented to implement lazy-loading.
 This can be achieved either through static weaving at compile time or dynamically at class loading time (load-time weaving).
-In Griffin,we use static weaving in pom.xml.
+In Apache Griffin,we use static weaving in pom.xml.

     <build>
         <plugins>